Azure/bicep-registry-modules/avm/ptn/virtual-machine-images/azure-image-builder/README.md

 ### Parameter: `storageDeploymentScriptName`

-The name of the Deployment Script to trigger the Image Template baking.
+The name of the Deployment Script to upload files to the assets storage account.

 - Required: No
 - Type: string